-Preventable

-Non-Preventable

-Other Was an injury claimed? ☐ YES ☐ NO If yes, please describe Did you discuss the occurrence with the employee? ☐ YES ☐ NO Did you check the equipment? ☐ YES ☐ NO Did you visit the scene of the occurrence? ☐ YES ☐ NO Did you talk to any witnesses? ☐ YES ☐ NO Names of witnesses Was video available? ☐ YES ☐ NO Was video secured? ☐ YES ☐ NO pictures taken?

-If video not available or not secured, why?
-Were
+Was the preventability assessment spreadsheet used? $\square$ YES $\square$ NO Preventability: Preventable Non-Preventable Other Was an injury claimed?
+If yes, please describe Did you discuss the occurrence with the employee? $\Box$ YES $\Box$ NO Did you check the equipment? $\Box$ YES $\Box$ NO Did you visit the scene of the occurrence?
+YES NO Did you talk to any witnesses?
+YES NO Names of witnesses Was video available? □ YES □ NO Was video secured? □ YES □ NO If video not available or not secured, why?
+Were pictures taken?
+YES NO If no, why not?
+Was a police report available? 🗆 YES 🗆 NO If no, why not, or when do you expect for it to be available?

-YES

-NO If no, why not?

-Was a police

 Describe in detail what happened (attach additional pages if necessary)